Translate

 b) Point a white baton at you when they want to talk

-c) Will usually accept traffic fines on-the-spot
+c) Will accept traffic fines on-the-spot

 d) All of the above